Posorja

-Posorja is a small village in Ecuador that lies about 120 km from the city Guayaquil at the delta of the Guayas River.
+Posorja is a small coastal village in Ecuador that lies about 120 km from the city Guayaquil at the delta of the Guayas River.
 Posorja lies in a very dry climate zone.
 Many years ago, the main occupation in Posorja was fishing.
 However, increasing pollution of the sea and new high-tech fishing methods have drastically lowered the income of the people of Posorja.
 Three fish processing factories give part-time work to some of the people.
 Of the 15,000 people in the area, 60% do not have regular employment.